 Let $I$ be a monoid.
-The following lemma shows that the inverting functors are idempotent. \begin{proposition} The evaluations function $\evl$ (resp. $\evr$) defines a natural isomorphisms from $\lMap\circ \lMap$ to $\lMap$ (resp. from $\rMap\circ \rMap$ to $\rMap$). \end{proposition}

-\begin{proof} For any $I$-set $A$, consider the function given by for $g\in \lMap(A)$ and $i,j\in I$.
-It is straightforward to check the equalities and so that $\phi$ is well defined.
-Since then $\Phi$ is equivariant.
+The following lemma shows that the reversing functors are idempotent. \begin{theorem} The evaluations function $\evl$ (resp. $\evr$) defines a natural isomorphism from $\lMap\circ \lMap$ to $\lMap$ (resp. from $\rMap\circ \rMap$ to $\rMap$). \end{theorem} \begin{proof} For any $I$-set $A$, consider the function given by for $g\in \lMap(A)$ and $i,j\in I$.
+It is straightforward to check the equalities and so that $\Phi$ is well defined.
+Since $\Phi$ is equivariant.
 For any $g\in \lMap(A)$ we have and for any $h \in \lMap\circ \lMap(A)$ we have so that $\evl$ and $\Phi$ are mutual inverses.
 This completes the proof.
 The same proof works for $\evr$ as well. \end{proof}